1 - Feel, don't intellectualize

 A few weeks ago I found myself spellbound while watching "Girl With a Pearl Earring."
 This film, based on the excellent Tracy Chevalier novel, is a fictional account of the history behind Vermeer's famous painting of the same name.

-n this week's portion, Lech Lecha, we learn about a fight between the shepherds of Abraham and his nephew, Lot.
+In this week's portion, Lech Lecha, we learn about a fight between the shepherds of Abraham and his nephew, Lot.
 There was plenty of space for everyone, but they weren't getting along so it seemed too crowded.
-Our rabbis teach us that when two people get along, they can be happy together sharing even the smallest of spaces, but when they don't, the whole world can seem too small.
+Our rabbis teach us that when two people get along, they can...

 "The Flying Camel: Essays on Identity by Women of North African and Middle Eastern Jewish Heritage," edited by Loolwa Khazzoom (Seal Press, $16.95)